website

 • Protein powders generally include flavouring to make them more tolerable.
 Always check out what’s in yours.

-• Plant-based proteins are dairy-free and can be less inflammatory in the gut for those who are lactose or dairy intolerant.
+• Plant-based proteins are dairy-free and can be less inflammatory in the gut for those with lactose or dairy intolerance.

 • Plant-based proteins can be a mix of plant proteins to keep costs down.
 Consider the make-up or ratios of a plant-based protein as this mix will determine its effectiveness.